Book review of the dark fantasy series, the Wayward Children.

 Book three, Beneath the Sugar Sky, is about a Nonsense World.
 The daughter of a student pops up and discovers her mother has died.
 Being from a land where things that are cooked and baked can come to life, there is a way around this.
 She sets out to save her mother, her world, and herself with her mother’s friends.

 The fourth novella, In an Absent Dream, follows one of the teachers in her backstory.
 Lindy goes to the goblin market, a world based on logic and rules.
 In an Absent Dream is a prequel to the series and one of my favorites.
 At least until the fifth book, Come Tumbling Down, comes out in January.
 That will be following Jack and Jill again, and I love their stories.

 The Wayward Children Series is beautifully and lyrically written, but it is also dark.
 Some of the worlds have vampires, mad scientists, and skeleton people.
 Sometimes, bad things happen.
 People are murdered or transformed, or go mad, and McGuire doesn’t hold punches.

 We see all of this play out, and I think that the series is better for that.
 It is a perfect fall read.
 Despite the darkness, it’s still whimsical and full of magic.

 In the books, there are characters from all walks of life.
-Different races and sexualities are represented as well.
-The characters don’t clash because of these differences, they clash because people from nonsense worlds and logic worlds don’t always see eye to eye.
+Different races and sexualities represent well.
+The characters don’t clash because of these differences; they clash because people from nonsense worlds and logic worlds don’t always see eye to eye.
 I loved that.